Apoorv-Tiwari-99/Event-Booking-Project/README.md

 # 🎫 Event Booking Project (MERN + MySQL)

-A full-stack event booking system where users can browse events, book tickets, and manage reservations, while admins can create/manage events and track bookings.
+A full-stack event booking system where users can browse events, book tickets, and manage reservations, while admins can create/manage events .
 This project uses **Node.js + Express + MySQL** for the backend and **React (Vite)** for the frontend.

 ---